 When selecting literature, naturally we look for a main character our students can relate to.
-However, finding great books with female leads who display gifted traits is quite a task.
+However, finding great books featuring gifted girls is quite a task.

 The Westing Game

 The Westing Game, a Newberry Winner, is a hilarious page-turner that exposes students to the mystery genre.
 The story has a giant cast of hilarious characters, each partnered up into unlikely duos, leading to great character analysis activities.

 Most importantly, The Westing Game features Turtle, a strong, young female lead.
 She’s precocious, clever, and physically tough.
 She’s a gifted girl who isn’t a nerd, stands up to older boys, and sacrifices her reputation to protect her older sister’s.
 Yet somehow she doesn’t fit in with anyone.

 A Wrinkle In Time

 This classic science-fiction story features a group of youngsters traveling across space to rescue a missing father.
 The lead, Meg, is another gifted female who has trouble fitting into any box.
 She’s extremely intelligent, yet struggles in school.
 She’s athletic, yet remains unpopular.
 She knows she has strong emotions, yet cannot understand them.

 Meg’s highly gifted younger brother, Charles Wallace, adds another layer of depth.
 Nobody knows what to make of this freakishly intelligent child.
 He is Meg’s closest friend, yet even she can barely understand his incredible leaps in logic.
 Your students will definitely struggle to figure out his motivations.

 From The Mixed-Up Files Of Mrs. Basil E. Frankweiler